Sprinting-Software/software-architecture-models/README.md

 An open-source initiative to drive experimentation and consensus around software architecture models.

+This document is available on [this official web-site](https://sprinting-software.github.io/software-architecture-models/) and the code is maintained [here on GitHub](https://github.com/Sprinting-Software/software-architecture-models).

 ## About this document

 This open-source project sets out to create a standard model for software architecture diagrams.